 - Hearing aids, up to one per ear each calendar year.
 Choose from a wide selection of quality, brand name hearing aids.
+A hearing exam is required to purchase a hearing aid and must be scheduled through our approved vendor, TruHearing.
 A hearing aid fitting is included with purchase of a hearing aid.
-Hearing aids are only covered when purchased through the plan's approved partner.

-- One non-Medicare covered routine hearing exam per calendar year is covered.
+Hearing aids are only covered when purchased through the plan's approved vendor, TruHearing. - One non-Medicare covered routine hearing exam per calendar year is covered.